 B. Chart Summary and Legend

-The chart summary area starts with legend of the chart, followed by a customizable summary of chart data.
-When one data point is selected in the chart plot, the value of selected data will be shown in the summary area.
+The chart summary area starts with the legend of the chart, followed by a customizable summary of the chart data.
+When one data point is selected in the chart plot, the value of selected data is shown in the summary area.

 C. Chart Plot

 The chart plot displays the chart x and y-axes as well as the visual representation of the data points, for example, bars, columns, lines, and so on.

 The chart title displays the name of the chart and an optional timestamp for the chart data.
 By default, the chart summary provides high-level details from the chart data – for instance, total sales in dollars ($) for the year.
 The following content types are found in the chart title section:

 The chart title should reflect the quantitative (measure) and categorical (dimension) criteria data being displayed with the chart — for example, “Total Sales ($) by Month”.
 The chart title is updated when the user changes the options in the filter menu and when the user drills into or out of the chart plot.